 The new documentary, My Land, on the occupied territories of Palestine by Nabil Ayouch, opens with the statement by the director that his background gave rise to the inquiry his film makes.
-In the Israel-Palestine conflict this is almost a statement of the obvious: where you come from defines your position.
+In the Israel-Palestine conflict, this is almost a statement of the obvious: where you come from defines your position.
 Ayouch is one of the notable exceptions.
-The son of a Moroccan Muslim and a Jewish Tunisian, he claims a position of unusual sensitivity to the schizophrenic realities which trouble the region.
+The son of a Moroccan Muslim and a Jewish Tunisian, he claims a position of unusual sensitivity to the schizophrenic realities that trouble the region.

 An original gesture this documentary makes is to film the Israelis watching the interviews with the Palestinians who formerly inhabited the land they now claim as their own.
 No one is unmoved: some remain unrepentant, some lament their ignorance.
-Some argue for the desirability of co-inhabitation, some dismiss it as impossible.
+Some argue for the desirability of co-inhabitation, and some dismiss it as impossible.

 One of the frustrations of this film is that this conflict remains totally Eurocentric – the film does not pursue narratives elsewhere, and Palestine is formulated as a state in which Europe invades the East.
 It would be interesting to see a filmmaker like Ayouch engage with the complexities of Africa’s relationship with Israel, a state where African Jews face racist discrimination.
 (Thanks to Nour Sacranie for suggesting the last point; look out for her forthcoming report on the festival over at ibraaz.)

-Among the other offerings of the festival, check out Mounir Fatmi’s The Beautiful Language, which stages an intervention in a classic film in order to explore the relationship between French and racism, and The Problem, which examines the Moroccan occupation of the Saharawi lands.
+Among the other offerings of the festival, check out Mounir Fatmi’s The Beautiful Language, which stages an intervention in a classic film to explore the relationship between French and racism, and The Problem, which examines the Moroccan occupation of the Saharawi lands.